An Attempt at Exhausting Oneself

 Learning Goals

-- Develop a contemporary and critical understanding of the web and technology by exploring new and non-normative theories.
+1. Build a contemporary and critical understanding of the web and technology through theories that challenge mainstream assumptions.

-- Deepen technical and conceptual knowledge of the web and design through a disruptive, critical and experimental approach.
+2. Deepen your technical and conceptual knowledge of web and design through a disruptive, critical, and experimental practice.

-- Explore web tools and their unique constraints, and enhance understanding of the structures and paradigms specific to this medium.
+3. Explore web tools and their constraints, and get familiar with the structures and paradigms specific to this medium.

-- Propose innovative, creative, and unique design solutions that adhere to ethical, social, and sustainable principles.
+6. Propose design solutions that are inventive and grounded in ethical, social, and sustainable thinking.

 Readings